 Not Gary though, he’s always trying to scale the unscalable, by reaching out to as many people as possible, always connecting on a deeper level and treating his fans the best.

-If there’s anything to learn from Gary and this book, it’s that caring about people, really listening and being nice truly pays off.
+If there’s anything to learn from Gary and The Thank You Economy, it’s that caring about people, really listening and being nice truly pays off.
 Great read, both on Blinkist and in full length.